Iceland - Day 24 : Whales and puffins

 I need to buy a better camera

 I guess the way the Israelis were travelling is the best.
 They had spent all their money on flights and then just tried to travel as long and cheap as possible.
-Although that is pretty tough, they had been hitchhiking non-stop for the past 6 days, you do experience the most.
-One day they had travelled 400 km.
+Although that is pretty tough (they had been hitchhiking non-stop for the past 6 days) you do experience the most.
+One day they had travelled 400 km for free.

-Tomorrow is my last day in Iceland.
-I have seen everything I wanted to see.
-Ideally I would like to hike one more day in Iceland's interior and then walk directly into the plane, but that likely won't happen.
-As tomorrow will Sunday it will probably be a boring day.
-It is likely good to rest a bit, as I need to start my Master's studies two days after returning home.
-I guess I will just drink a lot of coffee.
+The following day would be my last day in Iceland.
+I had seen everything I wanted to see, although I ideally would have wanted to hike one more day alone in Iceland's interior before heading home.
+It was good to get a bit of rest though, as I needed to start my Master's studies only two days after returning home.